HyReaL: Clustering Attributed Graph via Hyper-Complex Space Representation Learning: Introduction

 \section{Introduction}

-Learning clustered distributions of data in an unsupervised way is a fundamental data analysis process in artificial intelligence tasks.
-As graph data contain richer relational information among data objects (also called nodes interchangeably), clustering complex data represented in the form of graphs has attracted increasing attention, where graph representation \cite{shi2000normalized/SC,ng2001spectralClustering,von2007tutorial} is critical to clustering accuracy.
+Learning clustered distributions of data in an unsupervised setting is a fundamental data analytic process in artificial intelligence tasks.
+As graph data contain richer relational information among data objects (also called nodes interchangeably), clustering complex data represented in the form of graphs has attracted increasing attention \cite{deep_graph_clustering_survey,EGAE,ARGAE/ARVGAE,CCGC,mm/convert}, where graph representation \cite{shi2000normalized/SC,ng2001spectralClustering,von2007tutorial} is critical to clustering accuracy.
 Some recent works \cite{ARGAE/ARVGAE,deep_graph_clustering_survey} further consider attribute values of graph nodes that reflect their inherent similarity relationship to achieve a more information-comprehensive clustering.

 To perform attributed graph clustering, conventional representation learning approaches \cite{ren2020consensus,ren2021multiple} usually adopt multiple kernel functions for node embedding.
-However, this type of approach involves the non-trivial selection of kernels and is vulnerable to the curse of dimensionality.
-Under such circumstances, end-to-end deep graph representation learning based on Graph Convolution Network (GCN) \cite{GCN} is considered an effective way to enhance the performance of attributed graph clustering.
+However, this type of approach involves the non-trivial selection of kernels.
+Under such circumstances, end-to-end deep graph representation learning based on Graph Convolution Network (GCN) \cite{GCN} provides an effective way to enhance the performance of attributed graph clustering.
 GCN and its variants \cite{VAE,DAEGC,EGAE,R-GAE} can simultaneously learn the embedding of graph structure and attribute values to achieve a more informative representation.

 To explore the cluster distribution of data from a global perspective, relationships among nodes that span far in the graph are also critical.
-Although stacking more graph convolutional layers may theoretically help extract long-span information, the high overlap of over-hopped nodes will tend to homogenize the node representations, which is known as the widely discussed \emph{over-smoothing} effect \cite{propose/over-smooth}.
+Although stacking more graph convolutional layers may theoretically help extract long-span information, the high overlap of over-hopped nodes will tend to homogenize the node representations, which is known as the widely discussed \emph{Over-Smoothing} (OS) effect \cite{propose/over-smooth}.
 Existing solutions for mitigating such effect can be categorized into training tricks \cite{regularization/EGNNs,regularization/DropEdge,regularization/PairNorm}, dynamic hopping strategies \cite{dynamic/GraphCON,dynamic/PDE-GCN}, residual connections \cite{res-con/GCNII,res-con/jknets}, and more powerful representation enhancement paradigms, e.g., contrastive learning \cite{CCGC,mm/convert}.